 Current waitlist status information is posted on the Our Homes page.
 An open waitlist means the property in question is taking new applications for the waitlist.
 Closed waitlists are not taking new applications.

 Anyone interested in housing at a ROSE property can pick up an application form at any ROSE property management office, from the main ROSE office located at 5215 SE Duke St., or download it from here.

 Do you offer rental assistance?

 We do not provide direct rental assistance.
-211 Info may be able to suggest organizations that do.
+211 Info may be able to suggest organizations that do, and we list a few organizations that may provide rental assistance on our Community Resources page.
 ROSE offers affordable rental housing in the outer Southeast Portland area.

 Do you accept Section 8?